 Help Build Meditation Huts on San Marga

 Summary: Monks and pilgrims alike are invited to wander the sacred grounds that surround Iraivan Temple and to take time to sit down and go within, but the mosquitoes and rain can make prolonged meditation almost impossible.
 To solve this problem, one of the monks worked for almost a year in his spare time to make a small prototype meditation hut out of old growth redwood recycled from an old water tower.
 The hut now it rests in a secluded spot on the Path of the Saivite Saints.
 Bodhinatha would like to see three more meditation huts in other secluded spots on San Marga and we would like to use the gentle skills of master craftsman Jeff Schott to make them for us.
 The cost of each hut, including his time, is estimated at $6,000 each.

 Feed the Monks

-The challenge is that we are in the middle of the Pacific, and you may be living in London or Brazil.
+The challenge is that we are in the middle of the Pacific, and you may be living in London, Chennai or Brazil.

-Cost: US$125 or more.
-You can make your secure donation online.
+Cost: Restaurants charge about $450 including delivery on this all-too-expensive island to feed all of us.
+You can make your donation online.
 Click here to go to a secure donation form.